vercel/next.js/docs/advanced-features/middleware.md

 // This function can be marked `async` if using `await` inside export function middleware(request: NextRequest) {
-  return NextResponse.redirect(new URL('/about-2', request.url));
+  return NextResponse.redirect(new URL('/about-2', request.url))
 }

 // See "Matching Paths" below to learn more export const config = {
-  matcher: '/about/:path*'
+  matcher: '/about/:path*',
 }
 ```

 ## Matching Paths

 Middleware will be invoked for **every route in your project**.
 The following is the execution order:

 1. `headers` from `next.config.js`
 2. `redirects` from `next.config.js`